 First, try compacting the database and purging records to save space, in case old records of previously removed elements and components are still stored in the database.
 This is done by opening the product without opening any models, then going to File > Database Utilities > Compact Database > Select Model > choose the Purge option.

-If compacting the database does not help, This issue has been known to occur when the Change Tracking feature has been turned on and the user has performed bulk operations such as ModelBuilder imports and automated design runs.
+If compacting the database does not help, This issue has been known to occur when the Change Tracking feature has been turned on and the user has performed bulk operations such as ModelBuilder imports and constraint based design runs.
 These types of operations can result in a large number of extra rows of data in the change tracking system (sometimes tens of millions of rows).

 Starting with version 10.03.01.08, you can now archive change tracking data in both the water and storm-sewer products.
 This can help with situations where including change tracking data may otherwise increase the size of the model's database file to a great extent.
 See the section "Removing / clearing change tracking records" in the following article: Using Change Tracking for insights into model changes